poornagupta/Campus-Sync/README.md

 ## 🎓 Project Overview

-CampusSync is a modern, comprehensive educational management platform designed to streamline academic operations for students, teachers, and administrators.
+CampusSync is a modern, comprehensive educational management platform designed by **Mausam Kar** to streamline academic operations for students, teachers, and administrators.
 Built with cutting-edge technologies, it provides a unified solution for managing all aspects of campus life.

+**Developer**: Mausam Kar
 **Live Demo**: https://lovable.dev/projects/8c8ba721-0263-4934-b067-fa6a90b9418b

 ## ✨ Key Features